Tobin tax: Scope

-Support and opposition
+Reactions

-Tobin tax proposals and implementations
+Proposals and implementations

 It was originally assumed that the Tobin tax would require multilateral implementation, since one country acting alone would find it very difficult to implement this tax.
 Many people have therefore argued that it would be best implemented by an international institution.
 It has been proposed that having the United Nations manage a Tobin tax would solve this problem and would give the UN a large source of funding independent from donations by participating states.
 However, there have also been initiatives of national dimension about the tax.
 (This is in addition to the many countries that have foreign exchange controls.)

-Whilst finding some support in countries with strong left-wing political movements such as France and Latin America, the Tobin tax proposal came under much criticism from economists and governments, especially those with liberal markets and a large international banking sector, who said it would be impossible to implement and would destabilise foreign exchange markets.
+While finding some support in countries with strong left-wing political movements such as France and Latin America, the Tobin tax proposal came under much criticism from economists and governments, especially those with liberal markets and a large international banking sector, who said it would be impossible to implement and would destabilise foreign exchange markets.

 Most of the actual implementation of Tobin taxes, whether in the form of a specific currency transaction tax, or a more general financial transaction tax, has occurred at a national level.
 In July, 2006, analyst Marion G. Wrobel examined the international experiences of various countries with financial transaction taxes.

-European Union financial transaction tax
+EU financial transaction tax

 The EU financial transaction tax (EU FTT) is a proposal made by the European Commission in September 2011 to introduce a financial transaction tax within the 27 member states of the European Union by 2014.
 The tax would only impact financial transactions between financial institutions charging 0.1% against the exchange of shares and bonds and 0.01% across derivative contracts.
 According to the European Commission it could raise €57 billion every year, of which around €10bn (£8.4bn) would go to Great Britain, which hosts Europe's biggest financial center.
 It is unclear whether a financial transaction tax is compatible with European law.

 If implemented the tax must be paid in the European country where the financial operator is established.
 This "R plus I" (residence plus issuance) solution means the EU-FTT would cover all transactions that involve a single European firm, no matter if these transactions are carried out in the EU or elsewhere in the world.
 The scheme makes it impossible for say French or German banks to avoid the tax by moving their transactions offshore, unless they give up all their European customers.

 Being faced with stiff resistance from some non-eurozone EU countries, particularly United Kingdom and Sweden, a group of eleven states began pursuing the idea of utilizing enhanced co-operation to implement the tax in states which wish to participate.
 Opinion polls indicate that 41 percent of the British people are in favour of some forms of FTT (see section: Public opinion).